 - Mask mandates.
 Now that vaccinations are available, mask mandates may have shifted, depending on where you live.
 Unvaccinated individuals may be required to wear masks whereas vaccinated individuals may have the option to go maskless.
 Even then, breakthrough cases are still an issue so it may be worth it to see if you'd like to ask attendees to wear masks, regardless of vaccination status.

 Before you get started planning your funeral, you should be aware of and familiar with the CDC guidelines when it comes to COVID-19, as this will likely inform your funeral and your interactions with others during this time.

 - Have longer, closer, and frequent interactions with others.

 - Ignore local infection rate data.

-- Don’t require masks.
+- Don’t require masks, especially for unvaccinated individuals.

 - Gather less than 6 feet from others.